demainwang/streetcar_delay_analysis/README.md

 ## Statement on LLM usage
 Support from ChatGpt4 to help understand the usage of kable().
+Record can be found in other/llm/usage.txt.